Do you have a “mommy tummy” and want to know how to get rid of it?

 How Do I Get Rid Of My Mommy Overhang?

-You cannot expect to tighten your mommy tummy by doing hundreds of sit-ups.
+Doing hundreds of sit-ups won’t help tighten your mommy tummy.
 You have to take a multi-channel approach to be successful.

-The only guaranteed way to lose extra fat anywhere in your body is to decrease your overall body fat percentage using a calorie deficit.
+The only guaranteed way to lose extra fat anywhere in your body is to decrease your overall body fat percentage.

 5 Tips To Get Rid of The Mommy Tummy

-Okay, now let’s go over five strategies to reduce the belly overhang.
+Okay, let’s review five strategies to reduce the belly overhang.

 Step #1: You Need To Determine If You Have Diastasis Recti

-Finding out if you have DR is critical because certain abdominal exercises can further weaken the connective tissue in the abdomen and worsen your abdominal separation.
+Finding out if you have DR is critical because certain abdominal exercises can make it worse.

-If you want to learn more, check out: How To Tell If You Have Diastasis Recti.
+To learn more, check out How To Tell If You Have Diastasis Recti.

 If you determine that you have DR, you should focus on closing your abdominal gap and strengthening your core muscles as soon as possible.